About the Author

 This leads me to the focus of my talk: collaboration at the interfaces, and what happens between teams, groups, professions, layers of management, organisations… In this post, I summarise the talk, slide by slide, with tweet-sized explanations.
 Continue reading

 This is the fourth in a series of posts on different ‘kinds’ of human factors, as understood both within and outside the discipline and profession of human factors and ergonomics itself.
-The first post explored human factors as ‘the human … Continue reading
+This post explores a fourth kind of human factors: Socio-technical system interaction.
+Continue reading